JohannesKrueger/pointcloudeditor/README.md

 - **Extended File Format Support**: Expanding support to include more pointcloud and image data formats.
 - **Collaboration Features**: Enabling real-time collaborative editing of pointclouds.
 - **User Authentication**: Adding user authentication and personalized settings for a more tailored experience.
+- **Scaling Function**: Allow users to select two points and enter the real-world distance between them to scale the entire scene accurately.

 ## Usage